Chipman Flowers Jr.

-Chipman "Chip" L. Flowers Jr. (born December 27, 1974 in Honolulu, Hawaii) is an American politician, attorney and business owner who served as the treasurer of the state of Delaware from 2011 to 2015.
+Chipman L. Flowers Jr. (born December 27, 1974, in Honolulu, Hawaii) is an American politician, attorney and business owner who served as the treasurer of the state of Delaware from 2011 to 2015.
 A member of the Democratic Party, Flowers became the first African American to win a statewide election in Delaware when he was elected treasurer in November 2010 at the age of 35.
 At the time, he was Delaware's youngest statewide elected official.
 He is currently the President and Managing Member of The Flowers Counsel Group, LLC, a law firm he founded in 2006, and serves as Deputy Legal Counsel of the Massachusetts Democratic Party.

 Early life and education

 Flowers is the youngest child of Ltc.
-Chipman Flowers Sr., a retired Army officer, and C. Jean Johnson Flowers, a former teacher and guidance counselor for the U.S. Department of Defense Dependent Schools.
+Chipman L. Flowers Sr., a retired Army officer, and C. Jean Johnson Flowers, a former teacher and guidance counselor for the U.S. Department of Defense Dependent Schools.
 Flowers' father was commissioned by General Daniel "Chappie" James, the nation's first African-American four-star general officer in the United States.